 Please Note: I enjoyed this tea so much that I have been making it often.
 But my husband did not like it.
 Tastes differ you see.

 So if you have a husband who does not like spicy or aromatic teas….. then, this is the perfect recipe for taking revenge…..
 I am just kidding.
 I cannot guarantee if you will like this tea or not.
 It depends on your taste.
 But I did and I keep on making it for myself.

-Galangal Lemongrass Tea recipe details are below:
+Galangal Lemongrass Tea recipe below:

 - 2 tea bags – use whichever indian tea bags or tea leaves you have. i had assam tea bags and i used these.

 - sugar as required

 In a pan, add the water, galangal, lemongrass.
 Add sugar also and boil this mixture for a couple of minutes.

 Place the tea bags in this concotion and boil for a few more minutes.

 Strain the tea and serve galangal tea with your morning breakfast or evening snack.

 measuring cup used for ingredients is: 1 cup = 250 ml